Sooners WR Brown expects to play vs. Alabama

 "Marquise is coming home.
 He ain't missing this one."

-Oklahoma coach Lincoln Riley was more tight lipped about Brown's status, saying only: "He's battling, so we'll see where he's at Saturday."
+Oklahoma coach Lincoln Riley was more tight-lipped about Brown's status, saying only: "He's battling, so we'll see where he's at Saturday."